 Notice how, even if the sentence is continuing, the punctuation gets placed within the quotation marks?
 These two tidy tips will keep you ahead of the pack when it comes to the question of does punctuation go inside quotation marks.

 Also called the serial comma, the easiest way to describe these fellas is with an illustration.

 In the first sentence, this person seems to be asking for Windex and applesauce together.
 Who likes Windex in their applesauce?

 In the second sentence, which uses the Oxford Comma, the person is saying they'd like each of those separate and distinct items.
 When listing things, many people don't place a comma before the last "and" in a list or series.
 While it's not technically wrong, it can be confusing.
 Would you rather be not-wrong, or oh-so-right?

 Have you ever seen the face a baby makes when tasting lemon for the first time?
 An improper comma splice has the same effect.

 If you don't see any FANBOYS between two independent clauses (two separate thoughts), you should never see a comma.
-Without the presence of FANBOYS, commas just don’t belong here.
+Without the presence of FANBOYS, commas just don't belong.

 This is bad.
 This is worse than lemon baby face.
 Here, you have a comma separating two complete sentences.
 A period or a semi-colon is what's needed.

-This sentence is equally bad, for the same reasons.
-(Did you notice we used one of the FANBOYS there?)
+This sentence is equally bad, for the same reason.
 Again, a period or a semi-colon was needed in this example.
-A comma would've worked in the example above if a FANBOY was placed after the comma.
+A comma would've worked in the example above if a FANBOYS was placed after the comma like this: